ddeveloper72/milestone-4-project/README.md

 - There are loads of people that I want to give credit to.
 These include, first and foremost my family for their support!

-- My friends within the Code Institute who go by the Slack handles @abonello_lead @JoWings, @Eventret, @Miro, @saraloh, @JohnL3, @Sonya my Mentor, Nishant and tutors @niel_ci and many others.
+- My friends within the Code Institute who go by the Slack handles @abonello_lead @JoWings, @Eventret, @Miro, @MarieO, @saraloh, @JohnL3, @Sonya, @Shane Muirhead, my Mentor, Nishant and tutors @niel_ci and many others.
 You guys have helped me to find my way and personally shared resources like UXD design templates-to help keep my thoughts on task and on track and help with my C9 and VSCode coding environments.
 Thank you ladies and gentlemen!

 <h6><span class="text-muted">Milestone 4 project for the Code Institute <br />by Duncan Falconer, 2018</span></h6>